Blog

 We offer assessments and intervention for learning difficulties at SPELD SA but how do you navigate to the service you need?

-Let’s talk about Academic Skills Assessments and Educational Consultations.
+Let’s talk about Educational Consultations.

 What can I expect if I make an appointment for an Educational Consultation at SPELD SA?